wvlet/airframe/docs/airframe-di.md

 ## Constructor Injection

-Airframe DI supports __constructor injection__, which is the most natural form of injection.
+Airframe DI supports only __constructor injection__, which is the most natural form of injection.
 When `design.build[A]` is called, Airframe will find the primary constructor of `A` and its arguments, then creates a new instance of `A` by looking up instances for the constructor arguments defined in the _Design_.

 ```scala